 - Bailey School Kids: Mrs. Jeepers shows every sign of this, being very suave and ladylike, with a widow's peak, a Eastern European accent, an air for the dramatic when she's not being calm and menacing, and outdated clothes.

-- The Dresden Files Black Court Vampires share all the Dracula weaknesses, but with their rotten stench and corpse-like appaerance, are more in looks-like-Orlok territory
+- Black Court Vampires count, given that they are literally vampires straight out of Dracula.
+They share all the Dracula weaknesses, but with their rotten stench and corpse-like appearance, are more in looks-like-Orlok territory.

 - Arnold Dotson in The Tumbleweed Dossier is a classical movie vampire, although he is not evil.

-- The Count in Sesame Street.
+- Count Von Count from Sesame Street.

 - Russell Edgington, Vampire King of Mississippi, from True Blood, to a tee.
 He is, however, perhaps the only classical vampire in the series.

-- One The World of Darkness adventure featured a vampire living in a film studio.
-(He used to do Bela Lugosi impressions for a living when he was still human) He went mad during the transformation and was convinced he was Dracula, to the point of manifesting all 'traditional' vampire powers.
+- One adventure features a vampire living in a film studio.
+(He used to do Bela Lugosi impressions for a living when he was still human.)
+He went mad during the transformation and was convinced he was Dracula, to the point of manifesting all "traditional" vampire powers.

 - In Vampire: The Requiem, one of the elder vampires claiming to be the Dracula is nicknamed "Hollywood Drac."
 He looks like a cross between Lugosi and Christopher Lee, and is pictured wearing an outfit identical to the one in the picture above.

 - On a less serious note, Vampire: The Masquerade had the "Stereotype" flaw.
 Any character with this flaw, upon realizing that they were a vampire, immediately decided that they needed to dress the part, usually involving a long black cape and going "Blah!
 I vant to sahk yoor blahd!" a whole lot.